wm-ci/WmCiJava/README.md

 ## Testing Framework
-The testing framework backend is totally hold on class `com.wmci.assertion.Eval`, a total of 10 testing methods are offered in the backend, each one has it's counterpart `WebMethods Integration Server` `Java Service` on `WmCi.assertion` package, see below the supported methods:
+The testing framework backend is totally hold on `com.wmci.assertion.Eval` class, a total of 10 testing methods are offered in the backend, each one has it's counterpart `WebMethods Integration Server` `Java Service` on `WmCi.assertion` package, see below the supported methods:

    |Java Method|IS Java Service
 ---|---|---